tomwerner5/sparkify/README.md

 My hardware setup consisted of 3 master nodes (each m5.xlarge), 3 core nodes (each m5.xlarge), and 3 task nodes (r4.2xlarge, r5.4xlarge, and r5.2xlarge).
 For the task and core nodes, I switched the memory to be HDD instead of SSD.

 The total runtime of the notebook was about 2.5 hours, but debugging and setting up the cluster properly costed me about 20hrs of compute time.
-I don't know how this will affect the final cost yet, but I will update here when I know so curious users may have some details about how much running an AWS model costs.
+This ended up costing me about $30.

 ## Results <a name="results"></a>